tpatnala/mslearn-ai-information-extraction/Instructions/Labs/03-prebuilt-doc-intelligence-model.md

 ---
 lab:
-    title: 'Use prebuilt Document Intelligence models'
+    title: 'Extract data from forms with Azure AI Document Intelligence'
-    description: 'Use prebuilt Document Intelligence models to process text fields from documents.'
+    description: 'Use prebuilt Azure AI Document Intelligence models to process text fields from documents.'
 ---

-# Use prebuilt Document Intelligence models
+# Extract data from forms with Azure AI Document Intelligence

 In this exercise, you'll set up an Azure AI Foundry project with all the necessary resources for document analysis.
 You'll use both the Azure AI Foundry and C# or Python to submit forms to that resource for analysis.